 - Full connector: start using Thick Data similarly to the Warm-up method, but then continue to use it to keep calibrating the Big Data model

 Big & Thick Data in the Telco industry with a full connector approach

 A great example of a blend of Big & Thick Data is a program launched by a leading Telco provider, with the goal of empowering staff to interact with customers on a personalized level.

 The first approach was to combine 79k data variables around customer service and marketing into a single Net Promotor Score (NPS).
 This model helped move from around 30k NPS attributions per year to scoring the whole customer base with an accuracy of around 80%.

 The next step was a sentiment analysis over call center records to move into contextual customer insights, thus refining the NPS score.

-During the first six months, 50k costumer issues were identified and solved.
-As a result, the costumer perception (NPS scores) improved.
+During the first six months, 50k customer issues were identified and solved.
+As a result, the customer perception (NPS scores) improved.

 The path towards transformational projects

 As we can learn from the previous case study, transformational projects involve cross-functional skills in Thick Data, Data Science and Management.

 Effective transformational projects that leverage Big and Thick Data require: